-I have attempted and failed to negotiate with my landlord for a lease extension without success.
-Can I make an application to the Leasehold Valuation Tribunal?
-Can you recommend a Hanwell conveyancing firm to help?
+I have tried to negotiate informally with with my landlord to extend my lease without any joy.
+Can one apply to the Leasehold Valuation Tribunal?
+Can you recommend a Hanwell conveyancing firm to assist?

-if there is a missing landlord or where there is dispute about the premium for a lease extension, under the relevant legislation you can apply to the First-tier Tribunal (Property Chamber) to judgment on the price payable.
+in cases where there is a absentee landlord or if there is disagreement about the premium for a lease extension, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to assess the amount due.

-An example of a Freehold Enfranchisement case for a Hanwell premises is 6 Jessamine Road in August 2013.
-The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case related to 2 flats.
-The unexpired term was 72.39 years.
+An example of a Freehold Enfranchisement decision for a Hanwell flat is 6 Jessamine Road in August 2013.
+The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case was in relation to 2 flats.
+The unexpired residue of the current lease was 72.39 years.